afatt/octopuspy/README.md

 Required Files: bandstructure, info, results.out, and dos-xxx.dat files (if these don't exists the number of occupied bands can be specified)

 **bandstructure**
 file includes: number of kpoints, number of bands, energies, and occupancies (calculated).
-The Bandstructure class uses the dos-xxx.dat files to determine the number of occupied bands, if none are found user will be prompted to use the `--occ_band_num` on the command line to set number of occupied bands:
+The Bandstructure class uses the dos-xxx.dat files to determine the number of occupied bands, if none are found user will be prompted to use the `occ_band_num` to set the number of occupied bands:

-    band_data = bandstructure.Bandstructure(name, bandstructure_filepath, occ_band_num=10)
+    band_data = Bandstructure(name, bandstructure_filepath, occ_band_num=10)

 **info** file includes: direct lattice vector, reciprocal lattice vector, and number of ions:

-    info_data = info.Info(info_filepath)
+    info_data = Info(info_filepath)

 **results.out** file includes: kpoint weights

-    results_out = results.Results(results_filepath, num_kpoints)
+    results_out = Results(results_filepath, num_kpoints)

 The `octopuspy` package includes the script `octo2vasp.py` for converting the